Gon98/Gon98/README.md

 ## Welcome to my github profile 👋
-  I’m a Software Engineer who loves turning ideas into real, functional code.
+  I’m a Software Engineer who loves turning ideas into real functional code.
 I’m always curious about new technologies and motivated by challenges that make me learn and improve every day.

 "The only way to do great work is to love what you do" - Steve Jobs